ovh/docs/pages/cloud/nutanix/00-cluster-custom-redeployment/guide.pl-pl.md

 Log in to the [OVHcloud API](https://api.ovh.com).
 For more details on how the OVHcloud API works, please refer to our guide on [Getting started with the OVHcloud APIs](https://docs.ovh.com/pl/api/first-steps-with-ovh-api/).

 > [!warning]
 > If you use the OVHcloud API to repackage your cluster with a Nutanix BYOL offer, you will not receive a message to notify you to uninstall your licences.
 Don't forget to do so.
-You can use this guide to manage your licences: [Manage licences in your Nutanix cluster on OVHcloud BYOL Offer](https://docs.ovh.com/pl/nutanix/activate-licence-on-nutanix-byol/).
+You can use this guide to manage your licences: [Manage licences in your Nutanix on OVHcloud BYOL Offer cluster](https://docs.ovh.com/pl/nutanix/activate-licence-on-nutanix-byol/).
 After uninstalling your licences, you can redeploy your cluster with the OVHcloud API.
 >

 Use the following API call: